WrongChemist/fibernettest/README.md

 ### What is included:
 A set of basic tests, using the pytest framework, testing basic site functionality (buttons, links, menus) and appearance (text, images).
 Basic security tests are also included (XSS, anti-bot).
+For details of each specific test, see comments above each function in main.py file.

 ### To be implemented:
 1. More efficient function design, such as separate functions for Selenium actions and their wait times (or other conditions).
+2. Better test hierarchy, grouping tests on related pages together, avoiding repeated actions, and shortening the run time.
-2. Tests for store item reviews.
+3. Tests for store item reviews.
-3. Once site functionality is fixed, include omitted tests, such as checkout, or user-profile page navigation.
+4. Once site functionality is fixed, include omitted tests, such as checkout, or user-profile page navigation.
-4. Multi-column dropdown handling.
+5. Multi-column dropdown handling.
-5. Testing for navigation using the side-menu in the store's item browser was skipped due to time constraint (would have worked similarly to testing the store navigation from the header drodpowns - counter how many are present, go through each and make sure they lead to the correct page, and make sure the displayed numbers of items match).
+6. Testing for navigation using the side-menu in the store's item browser was skipped due to time constraint (would have worked similarly to testing the store navigation from the header drodpowns - counter how many are present, go through each and make sure they lead to the correct page, and make sure the displayed numbers of items match).
+7. Permanenet solution for the CloudFlare system, which currently forces massive wait times to avoid locking out the test bot.
-6. Implementation for the Allure test result visualizer (again, due to needing a day or two that was not available).
+8. Implementation for the Allure test result visualizer (again, due to needing a day or two that was not available).
-7. Refined test parameters and reporting, depending on requirements and what faults are found (currently, the tests can only "fail" in general, without specifying causes).
+9. Refined test parameters and reporting, depending on requirements and what faults are found (currently, the tests can only "fail" in general, without specifying causes).
-8. Automated updating of browser drivers, per installed browser version.
+10. Automated updating of browser drivers, per installed browser version.
 This would eliminate the need for manual updates.

 ### Known issues with the site itself:
 1. Using the "Search" function while the Search field isn't empty will lead to an "Internal error" page.